dotCMS/core/dotCMS/hotfix_tracking.md

 145. https://github.com/dotCMS/core/issues/29256 : Many to One Relationships Not Copied in Copy Site #29256
 146. https://github.com/dotCMS/core/issues/29392 : Saving folder names with special characters leads to incorrect encoding #29392
 147. https://github.com/dotCMS/core/issues/29213 : Copying a contentlet without having Edit Permissions causes copy to have incorrect permissions. #29213
+148. https://github.com/dotCMS/core/issues/28580 : fix: avoid NPE on Patch WF API when there is not any contentlet map #28580